 Caring for our neighbors in need, both near and far, is a direct and tangible way to exercise the spirit of the Gospel.
 Find out all the ways that you can share your personal gift with our community and give God's love back into the world.

-The Men’s group gathers at the Rectory on the second Saturday of the month at 8:15 a.m. for Prayer, Bible study and a full breakfast!
-All men and young men welcome.
+The Men’s group currently gathers in person at the Rectory on the second Saturday of the month at 8:15 am. for breakfast, followed by Prayer and Bible study at 9 am.
+All fully vaccinated men and young men welcome.
+A Zoom link is available as well.
 The Men’s group also assists from time to time with parish clean ups, setting up for events, and also coordinates our Winter Coat/Clothing drive.
+Contact Jim Cook below

 This quiet but valued ministry is centered on worship.
 Members set up the church for Sunday and special services, arrange flowers, polish vessels, and take care of our church linens.
 We work in rotating teams and training is available.